James-Lycett/weLoveMovies-frontend/README.md

 # WeLoveMovies Frontend Application

 This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.

-## Installation

-1. Fork / clone this repository.
-1. Run `npm install`.

-Use `npm start` to run the application.
-If you deploy this application, create a `.env.production` file similar to the `.env.development` file.
+This app is intended as just a demo for the weLoveMovies API, to show how the API might be used.

+### Links
+A deployed version of this app is available here: https://welovemovies-frontend-zsml.onrender.com/

+The API repo can be found here:  https://github.com/James-Lycett/weLoveMovies

+The API is deployed here: https://welovemovies-backend-ksdj.onrender.com